Installing a geothermal heat pump

 The installation process for ground source heat pumps (GSHPs) on your property will depend on the type of ground loop you’re installing and whether you require a new duct system, among other factors.

 Before you install ground source heat pumps, your home contractor will visit your property to assess your heating and cooling needs.
 They may perform a “Manual J” calculation, which provides information about heating and cooling loads for your property.
-A Manual J is often required to be eligible for any state and local incentives.
-Your contractor will also likely inspect any pre-existing ductwork to make sure it’s efficient and well-sealed.
+A Manual J is often required to be eligible for state and local incentives.
+Your contractor will inspect any pre-existing ductwork to ensure it’s efficient and well-sealed.

-During the visit, home contractors will also ask questions about your existing climate control system, as well as about your goals for the project.
+During the visit, home contractors will also ask questions about your existing climate control system and your goals for the project.
 For example, are you looking to only heat a new addition to your home, or do you want to cover as much of your property as possible with the new system?
-Your answers to these questions will affect the type and size of geothermal system they propose.
+Your answers to these questions will affect the type and size of the geothermal system they propose.

 There are four main steps to a ground source heat pump installation: